-The purpose of this RFA is to solicit applications that address and alleviate the identified needs of the 2020-2024 Clark County Consolidated Housing and Community Development Plan. (available at https://clark.wa.gov/community-services/cdbg-and-home-documents)
+The purpose of this RFA is to solicit applications that address the identified needs and objectives of the 2020-2024 Clark County Consolidated Housing and Community Development Plan.
+The Consolidated Plan is available for review at https://clark.wa.gov/community-services/cdbg-and-home-documents.